Form - Report an harassment

 Receiving the report

 The Safe at Chalmers team receives the report and makes a preliminary assessment of what happened in order to decide who has responsibility for undertaking an investigation: the university, the Student Union or another part of the organisational structure.
 Incidents that are primarily to do with student life are handled by the Student Union in the first instance.
+For employees, the report is forwarded to the line manager, or the next manager in the management line, for investigation.

 Reporting without contact details